-The Council's Risk Management Policy and Strategy (which provide the framework within which risks can be managed) were reviewed, revised, and approved by the County Council in February 2024.
-An independent review of framework has been delayed until the autumn once the Council's insurances have been reprocured.
+The Council's Risk Management Policy and Strategy (which provide the framework within which risks can be managed) were reviewed, revised, and approved by the County Council in February 2025.
+An independent review of the framework is to be scheduled with the Council's new insurers.